vivmost/mustKnowResources/README.md

 # Student Developer Resources
 ## This repository consists of a list of resources and opportunities which a student must know about.<br/>
 __The aim of this repository is to make people aware about the available resources and motivate them to dream big and work hard in order to achieve those goals.__<br/>
-_Feel free to add more amazing resources which could benefit the student community_.

 #### Universal Table of Contents:
 - [A-Z resources for students](https://github.com/dipakkr/A-to-Z-Resources-for-Students)